 About account budgets

-You're an agency and you want to allocate a fixed amount each month to your client's account.
-In addition to a campaign daily budget, you can use an account budget to make sure monthly costs won't exceed that amount for the entire account.
+For example, an agency may want to allocate a fixed amount each month to a client's account.
+In addition to a campaign's daily budget, they can use an account budget to make sure monthly costs won't exceed that amount for the entire account.

 View budget history

-As we roll out the new AdWords experience, you may notice some changes to the Account budgets page.
+As we roll out the new Google Ads experience, you may notice some changes to the Account budgets page.
 In the old AdWords, your budget change history was displayed on the budgets detail page.
-In the new AdWords this information will be found with other change history information, on the Account page.
+In the new Google Ads this information will be found on the Change history page.

-IMPORTANT: When the switch to the new AdWords is complete, all change history data prior to the switch will be inaccessible.
-To ensure that your future access to this information, we encourage you to download your budget history using the link beneath your budgets table, Download archived change history for budgets.
-This download option is only available until the switch is complete.
+IMPORTANT: When the switch to the new Google Ads is complete, all change history data prior to the switch will be inaccessible.
+To ensure your future access to this information, we encourage you to download your budget history using the link beneath your budgets table, Download archived change history for budgets.
+This download option is only available through 2017.

-Sometimes, your budget order can appear with a green + (plus sign) or a red - (minus sign) preceding it.
+Sometimes, your account budget can appear with a green + (plus sign) or a red - (minus sign) preceding it.
 Here’s what they mean.

 Green + (plus sign)